Catherine Deneuve: Personal life

-Besides her native French, Deneuve speaks fluent Italian and English and has some knowledge of Spanish, though she does not fluently speak the language.
+Besides her native French, Deneuve speaks fluent Italian and English, and has some knowledge of Spanish.
 Her hobbies and passions include gardening, drawing, photography, reading, music, cinema, fashion, antiques and decoration.
-According to a 1996 article published by The New York Times, Deneuve is a practising Roman Catholic.
+According to a 1996 The New York Times article, she is a practicing Roman Catholic.

+For decades, Deneuve has had an apartment on Place Saint-Sulpice in the 6th arrondissement of Paris.
+From 1989 to 2014, she also owned Château de Primard, a mansion in Guainville.

+Marriage and family

-Deneuve has been married once: to photographer David Bailey from 1965 to 1972, though they separated in 1967.
+Deneuve has been married once, to photographer David Bailey from 1965 to 1972, though they separated in 1967.
 She has lived with director Roger Vadim, actor Marcello Mastroianni, cinematographer Hugh Johnson, and Canal+ tycoon Pierre Lescure.

 Deneuve has two children: actor Christian Vadim (born 18 June 1963), from her relationship with Roger Vadim, and actress Chiara Mastroianni (born 28 May 1972), from her relationship with Marcello Mastroianni.
 She has five grandchildren.

-Deneuve has not had a public relationship since her breakup with Lescure in 1991.
-They remain friends, and Deneuve's children consider him their stepfather.
-According to Gala, in late 2019 Deneuve relied on Lescure while she recuperated from a stroke, and in 2020, Lescure told Paris Match that they still talk to each other every day.
+Deneuve has not had a public relationship since her breakup with Lescure in 1991, with whom she remains friends; Deneuve's two children consider him their stepfather.
+According to Gala, in late 2019 Deneuve relied on Lescure while she recuperated from a stroke.
+In 2020, she told Paris Match that the two still talk to each other every day.